 Route 66 Park adjoins the custard stand.
 Placards tell the old road’s story and note the locale of five historic gas pumps placed through the town at important sites.
 For example, a red and yellow Shell pump is here while another, an antique Texaco pump, is near the magnificent Rialto Square Theatre.
 The Rialto was built as a vaudeville palace in the 1920’s.
-The Rialto, featuring Corinthian columns, a decorated apse and 20-foot-long crystal chandelier, is the oldest theater on Illinois Route 66.
+The Rialto, featuring Corinthian columns, a decorated apse, and a 20-foot-long crystal chandelier, is the oldest theater on Illinois Route 66.

 Continue south along Illinois Highway 53 (Old Route 66) toward Springfield.
 At Wilmington the 28-foot-tall Gemini Giant stands outside the Launching Pad, a drive-in restaurant.
 Another drive-in just ahead at Braidwood — the Polk-A-Dot Drive-In — is similarly eye-catching.
-Life-size Blues Brothers are dancing on one side, while Elvis, Marilyn Monroe, James Dean and Betty Boop strike familiar poses along the other.
+Life-size Blues Brothers are dancing on one side, while Elvis, Marilyn Monroe, James Dean, and Betty Boop strike familiar poses along with the other.

 Gardner, a lovely town with nearly 1,500 residents, is notable for its surprisingly fine two-cell jail built in 1906.
 Nearby is a 19th century horse-drawn streetcar that was converted to the Streetcar Diner in 1932.
 No food has been served since 1939, but the diner, now a museum, looks open for business.

-Highway 53 ends at Gardner, but well-marked Old Route 66 continues south through a string of small towns, including Odell, which features a historic Standard Oil station, restored to its 1932 appearance, and now offering cold water, pop and souvenirs.
+Highway 53 ends at Gardner, but well-marked Old Route 66 continues south through a string of small towns, including Odell, which features a historic Standard Oil station, restored to its 1932 appearance, and now offering cold water, pop, and souvenirs.
 Elsewhere in town, across the street from St. Paul’s Catholic Church, is a reminder of the days when Route 66 was so heavily traveled that crossing on foot was hazardous.
-An underground passage, now filled in though the entrance remains, allowed church goers and school children to get across safely.
+An underground passage, now filled in though the entrance remains, allowed churchgoers and school children to get across safely.

 Ahead, Pontiac offers a particularly important stop on Route 66 today, the Illinois Route 66 Hall of Fame is located on the first floor of a fire station and was built in 1900.
 Nearby is the Pontiac-Oakland Automobile Museum, featuring a large collection of classic Pontiacs and Oaklands.

-The capitol of Springfield, Ill., is ahead.
+The capital of Springfield, Ill., is ahead.
 Attractions are plentiful, most of them Lincoln-related.
 Not coincidentally, our visit took place the last weekend in September, when for the 11th year, the International Route 66 Mother Road Festival was underway.
 The three-day event draws more than 80,000 visitors, many of who take part in a Friday evening “cruise” of Old Route 66.
-By early Saturday morning some 1,100 classic cars and trucks are on display along 20 square blocks of the city.
+By early Saturday morning, some 1,100 classic cars and trucks are on display along 20 square blocks of the city.

 Of the dozens of restaurants in Springfield, one Route 66 travelers should not miss is Cozy Dog, which was founded in 1950 by Jennie and Edwin Waldmire and is still in the family.
-Grandson Tony Waldmire now runs the restaurant best-known for its “cozy dogs” (Don’t call them “corn dogs,” Waldmire says with a smile), but the menu is extensive.
+Grandson Tony Waldmire now runs the restaurant best known for its “cozy dogs” (Don’t call them “corn dogs,” Waldmire says with a smile), but the menu is extensive.

 South of Springfield you have two choices: follow the original (1926-30) Route 66 alignment on Illinois Highway 4 or the later (1930-43) alignment, which closely parallels I-55; signage is excellent.
-We drove both routes, but preferred the longer-but-more-interesting, pastoral Highway 4, which also strings together numerous small towns, but in addition offers short side-trips on the earliest sections of road, one of them laid brick.
+We drove both routes but preferred the longer-but-more-interesting, pastoral Highway 4, which also strings together numerous small towns, but in addition offers short side-trips on the earliest sections of road, one of them laid brick.